RYH is great for a host of different conditions

 Arthritis is a common condition that causes pain and swelling (inflammation) of the joints.

 Some of the symptoms of arthritis could be reduced by altering your diet.
 Eating healthy can also help to support your joints, by maintaining bone and supporting muscle strength.
-The RYH guide for arthritis is designed to incorporate healthy food choices to help you manage your condition.
+The RYH recipes for arthritis is designed to incorporate healthy food choices to help you manage your condition.
+This includes:

 - Colourful fruit and vegetables containing antioxidants such as Vitamins A, C and E. These may help to reduce inflammation.